 This loaded garlic mashed potato recipe is a delicious side dish that’s so easy to make and it creates the creamiest garlic mashed potato recipe ever!
 Try this loaded mashed potatoes recipe with your next dinner….the family will thank you!

 Loaded Cheesy Garlic Mashed Potato Recipe

 Oh boy do we love mashed potatoes in my house!
 It’s the one dish I know that Little Man will eat every time….can you believe I have like the one kid on Earth that doesn’t like Mac & Cheese?!
-Yeah, Hubs is missing my Ultimate Crock Pot Mac & Cheese but I think I made up for it with these loaded mashed potatoes!
+Yeah, Hubs is missing out on the Ultimate Crock Pot Mac & Cheese and our all time favorite Gouda Mac but I think I made up for it with these loaded garlic mashed potatoes!

 The nice thing about these potatoes is that the garlic isn’t overpowering….sometimes when we get garlic mashed potatoes at a restaurant the garlic and the salt kill the creamy potato goodness….and you can always add more or less depending on your own tastes!